-Crimson Cloak Publishing proudly presents our 2018 Writing Competition!
+Crimson Cloak Publishing proudly announces the winning numbers of our 2018 Writing Competition!

 Terms and Conditions of Writing Competition

 Please read these guidelines through carefully because abiding by them will ensure your story has the best shot at success.

 Don't worry - we've tried to keep it all as simple as possible.